gbarone42/CutCV2/README.md

 - shutil: Used for high-level file operations, such as copying files.

 #### Usage
-final_cv2.py is designed to be user-friendly and can be executed from the command line.
-It requires a single argument: the path to the directory containing the images to be processed.
+It requires a single argument from the command line: the path to the directory containing the images to be processed.

 #### Command Format
 ``` bash